 “Celery Seed Extract (CSE) and has been found to be at least as effective as aspirin, ibuprofen, and naproxen in suppressing arthritis in a model of polyarthritis.”

 Insight: A nutritionist advised me to try celery seeds.
 I was skeptical because I did not see a whole lot of formal research.
 The taste is celery-ish, but slightly more bitter, earthy and grassy.
 It is a not an overwhelming flavor, so you can generously add a teaspoon of it to salads and cooked meals.
 I feel it helps like extra roughage to help eliminate uric acid and other toxins.

 As your daily diet improves and includes more and more anti-gout foods, the less sudden your gout flares will be.
 Eating healthier build your body’s resistance from gout from striking suddenly.
 By incorporating more of these five gout-fighting condiments to your diet, you will add more natural options to prevent uric acid levels from reaching the tipping point for a full blown gout attack.

 Let’s be clear here.
-These five condiments are not instant remedies when you cannot even stand from gout.
-A quick fix, less than an hour does not exist, at least in my case.
+These five condiments are not instant remedies when you are having a gout attack.
+A quick fix- they definitely are not.
 Plus, there isn’t a recommended amount or dose.
 The way I see it, including these condiments is like brushing your teeth every day.
-It is for preventative maintenance for a long term protection.
+It is for preventative maintenance for long term protection.

-The highest priority of a diet to prevent gout attacks is still to avoid foods that contain high amounts of purines.
-In addition to eating more fruits and vegetables for their antioxidants and anti-inflammatory agents, these particular condiments also have similar gout-fighting properties to strengthen your system and be more GOUTPROOF.
+The highest priority of a diet to prevent gout attacks is to limit foods that contain high amounts of purines.
+In addition to eating more fruits and vegetables for their antioxidants and anti-inflammatory benefits, these particular condiments also provide similar gout-fighting properties to strengthen your system to become GOUTPROOF.